SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/paloalto.md

 - Security

 !!! warning
-    Up to Palo Alto NGFW 10.0, the appliances must define UTC as their time zone, as the timestamp in the events is local time.
-    This requirement doesn't apply to appliances above 10.0.
+	Because the timestamp in the events is based on local time, the appliances must change their timezone to UTC (up to version Palo Alto NGFW 10.0).
+However, this requirement doesn't apply to appliances that are version 10.0 or higher.

 ### Create the intake on Sekoia.io